wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-form-processing/includes/create-model.md

     ![Graphical user interface, application](../media/image029.png)

-1. Highlight the PO Number.Click and drag to draw a dotted line box around the PO Number in your document.
+1. Highlight the PO Number.
+Click and drag to draw a dotted line box around the PO Number in your document.

     ![A picture containing Graphical user interface](../media/image031.png)